ramigs/strapi-nuxt-article/strapi-nuxt.md

 "This action sends an email to a user with the link to your reset password page.
 This link contains a URL param code which is required to reset user password."

+"If account exists, an email will be sent with further instructions" By not promising the user that an email will be sent and not disclosing whether the email/username even exists in the database, we 1) encourage them to double check their credentials (in case they don’t get the link) and 2) prevent phishing attacks.

 "This action will send the user an email that contains a URL with the needed code for the reset password.
 The URL must link to your reset password form in your frontend application.